EduardoZepeda/coffee-bytes-hugo/content/posts/como-funciona-un-container-de-docker-internamente/index.en.md

 I am going to explain them briefly but you can go deeper on your own if you want to.

-## Processes, namespaces and cgroups on linux
+## Docker containers use processes, namespaces and cgroups on linux

 ### Process